nfedyashev/aws_mosquitto_broker/README.md

 ## Step 1: Setup AWS Account

-Go to [AWS](https://docs.aws.amazon.com/iot/latest/developerguide/iot-console-signin.html) and setup the account.
+Navigate to [AWS](https://docs.aws.amazon.com/iot/latest/developerguide/iot-console-signin.html) and setup the account.

 Navigate to `User` -> `My Security Credentials`, and obtain **Access Key ID** and **Access Key**.

 ## Step 2: Clone the Repository

-Clone this repository to a location in your drive.
+Clone this [repository](https://github.com/ansonhe97/aws_mosquitto_broker) to a location in your drive.

 ## Step 3: Install and Setup AWS CLI